 The centerpiece of the sculpture garden is an outdoor stage with tiers of landscaped seating.

-“The students were very passionate about the arts and did not want to limit the space to just the fine arts,” said Obeid.
+“The learners were very passionate about the arts and did not want to limit the space to just the fine arts,” said Obeid.
 “From the beginning they were insistent about having a place to perform, an outdoor stage.”

 The plans include a walking path surrounding the stage, locations for several future sculptures and a variety of trees and plants, with a final estimated cost for the project coming in at $190,000.